tadesouaiaia/prsWorkshop-website/docs/prep_software.md

         install.packages(c("BEDMatrix","boot","data.table","doMC","glmnet","MASS","optparse","parallel","R.utils"))
         ```

-After you have finished with this section and downloaded our preworkshop materials, please consider completing our [R-tutorial](misc_R.md) to better familiarze yourself
+After you have finished installation and testing and downloaded our preworkshop materials, please consider
-with some basic analysis commands.
+completing our [R-tutorial](misc_R.md) to better familiarze yourself with some basic analysis commands.